mohammedf99/expenses_app/README.md

 - How to use `Dismissible()` widget to dismiss a widget from the widget tree.
 - How to use `ScaffoldMessenger.of(context).showSnackBar()` to show a snackbar and undo removed item.
 - How to use `ThemeData()` to set the theme of the app for both dark and light modes.
+- How to use `services` package to manage the orientation of the app.